zhouchw5/interaction.github.io/README.md

 ![panorama](https://github.com/zhouchw5/interaction.github.io/blob/Life-in-SYSU/panorama.jpg)
 &nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;_Airscape on half of SYSU in the certer of Guangzhou, from VR perspective_

 If you wanna taste the beauty, stay distant as a mere spectator.
+I gradually tend to agree with this (maybe the comfort for parting grief).
+Besides the 更全面的 beauty appreciation, only when you leave your alma mater for a while and work in actual scenarios, can you find that your alma mater has lived in your mind, molding your behaviors and your thinking framework.